oscarsolas/atom-px-to-ems/README.md

 First method:

-1 - Type Ctrl+cmd+E on the line to be converted.
+1 - Type cmd+shift+E on the line to be converted.

 Second method: